ajoshi222/Generating-Premium/README.md

 <h1>Instructions to Run the Project:</h1>
 python app.py In Terminal
 1 Install Python: Make sure Python is installed on your system.
-You can download and install Python from the official Python website (https://www.python.org).
+You can download and install Python from the official Python website (https://www.python.org).<br>
-2 Install Flask: Open a terminal/command prompt and run the following command to install Flask: pip install Flask.
+2 Install Flask: Open a terminal/command prompt and run the following command to install Flask: pip install Flask.<br>
-3 Install MongoDB: If you don't have MongoDB installed, download and install it from the official MongoDB website (https://www.mongodb.com).
+3 Install MongoDB: If you don't have MongoDB installed, download and install it from the official MongoDB website (https://www.mongodb.com).<br>
-4 Clone the Repository: Clone the project repository from the provided GitHub link.
+4 Clone the Repository: Clone the project repository from the provided GitHub link.<br>
 5 Set Up the Database: Import the rate card data from the CSV file into MongoDB.
-Refer to the project documentation for detailed instructions.
+Refer to the project documentation for detailed instructions.<br>
 6 Set Up the Environment: Create a virtual environment for the project and activate it.
-Install the required Python packages listed in the requirements.txt file.
+Install the required Python packages listed in the requirements.txt file.<br>
 7 Run the Application: In the terminal, navigate to the project directory and run the command python app.py.
-This will start the Flask server.
+This will start the Flask server.<br>
-8 Access the Application: Open a web browser and go to http://localhost:5000 to access the Insurance Premium Calculator.
+8 Access the Application: Open a web browser and go to http://localhost:5000 to access the Insurance Premium Calculator.<br>